 Learning methods and activities

-Lectures, compulsory laboratory exercises and compulsory calculation exercises.
+Lectures, computational and experimental projects, compulsory laboratory exercises and compulsory calculation exercises.

 Further on evaluation

 The final grade is based on portfolio assessment.
 The portfolio includes written exam and projects.
 The evaluation of the different parts is given in %-points, while the entire portfolio is given a letter grade.
 For a re-take of an examination, all assessments in the portfolio must be re-taken.